How to use c4

 |

-Connect to the database on the target (using a built-in SQL client) |
+Connect to the database (using the built-in SQL client) |

 |

-To disconnect, use Control+D.
+To disconnect from the deployment, use Control+D.

 .